Thank You for Attending the Executive Partner Summit

 Power Under Pressure: Are We Ready to Meet the Moment?

-Abstract: With U.S. utilities planning to integrate roughly 180 GW of new large loads and an additional 90 GW of peak demand growth through 2030, data center expansion is rewriting the rules of the nation’s power and gas markets.
+Abstract: With U.S. utilities planning to integrate roughly 180 GW of new large loads to their systems through 2030, data center expansion is rewriting the rules of the nation’s power and gas markets.
 AI-driven electricity demand, shifting supply chains, and evolving policy incentives are redefining power and renewables investment dynamics in 2026 and beyond.
 The data center boom has become a forcing function, not only for how rapidly innovation occurs, but for how effectively deployment keeps pace.
 In doing so, it is reshaping the industry’s understanding of reliability, resilience, and readiness in a clean energy future.

 Moderator: John Larkey, Senior Director of Strategic Business Development, Geronimo Power